 Reverse Wall Mount - An alternative mounting method

 Side Bolt (Panel System Rear Edge) - Mount to the solid side of a desk

 Grommet Hole Clamp Mount - For Grommets 2" and larger

 Monitor Tilter: The monitor tilter mechanism provides 200° of tilt adjustment at the head or wrist of the arm.

 Monitor Rotation: The monitor tilter mechanism provides 360° of monitor rotation allowing rotation from landscape to portrait orientation, even upside down (if required).

-Arm Rotates at 3 Joints: The 7Flex provides 360° of rotation at three joints, the base or 'shoulder', the hinge or 'elbow' and the end or 'wrist'.
-This yields almost limitless flexibility and articulating capabilities, allowing positioning of the monitor at any desired location.
+Arm Rotates at 3 Joints: The 7Flex provides 360° of rotation at three joints, the base or "shoulder", the hinge or "elbow" and the end or "wrist".
+This yields almost limitless flexibility and articulating capabilities, allowing positioning of the monitor at any desired position.

 Compact Storage: When desired, the arm folds up to occupy only 3" of space, freeing up the entire desk for other activities.

-Cable Management: Cable clips provide cable management to prevent cables from dragging on the desk.
+Cable Management: External Cable Guides provide cable management to prevent cables from dragging on the desk.

 Images (Click on any thumbnail to view larger image)